rommelnunez/personalwebsite/content/graduationportraits.md

 - $500 for 3 people
 - $600 for 4 people

-For groups larger than 4, please reach out to me!
+For groups larger than 4, you'll be paying the base rate of $600 + $50 for each additional person.

 ## New this year!
 If you refer someone for my services, you both receive a *10% discount!*